-The Arkansas Hunger Relief Alliance, through our member food banks, relief agencies, volunteers and corporate partners, is committed to providing programs, food resources, education and advocacy to feed Arkansas’s hungry.
+The Arkansas Hunger Relief Alliance, through our Feeding America food bank members, hunger relief agencies, volunteers and corporate partners, is committed to providing programs, food resources, education and advocacy to reduce hunger in Arkansas.
 Your interest and generosity will help us succeed.

 FOOD ASSISTANCE RESOURCES

-With Arkansas’s food insecurity rate at an all time high, it’s more important than ever that we support programs and organizations that put food on the tables of hungry Arkansans, and help connect those in need with the resources that are available to them.
+It is more important than ever that we act collectively in supporting food policies, programs and organizations that work to keep food on the tables of hungry Arkansans, and help connect those in need with the resources that are available.